mridubhatnagar/blogs-backup/clffmvk3b000m09jl40ou17vm.md

 ## End Note

 That's a wrap from my end.
 That's all I did.
+Thankful to everyone who stood beside me in the dark hour.
 Grateful to the universe for whatever is given.
 And, everything I managed to do.